The following activities are available for our students:

 2023 DLMS Science Olympiad Sign-Up

 If you have any questions, please contact Shannon Wasielewski (email@example.com).

 To create a passion for learning science by supporting elementary and secondary Science Olympiad tournaments at building, district, county, state and national levels with an emphasis on teamwork and a commitment to excellence.

 To improve the quality of K-12 science education throughout the nation by changing the way science is perceived and the way it is taught (with an emphasis on problem-solving and hands-on, minds-on constructivist learning practices).
 This goal is accomplished through in-depth core curriculum training workshops and the distribution of curriculum materials.

 To celebrate and recognize the outstanding achievement of both students and teachers in the areas of science and technology by awarding thousand of certificates, medals, trophies, and scholarships.

 To promote partnerships among community, businesses, industry, government, and education.

 Come join us to learn more about Science Olympiad!

-Student Council is a student-led forum where representatives from each focus classroom meet to plan and implement spirit activities and to discuss matters and make proposals relevant to student affairs throughout the school year.
+Student Council is a student-led class where representatives meet to plan and implement spirit activities and to discuss matters and make proposals relevant to student affairs throughout the school year.